ning/compress/README.md

 written by Tatu Saloranta (tatu.saloranta@iki.fi)

 Data format and algorithm based on original [LZF library](http://freshmeat.net/projects/liblzf) by Marc A Lehmann.
-See [LZF Format](https://github.com/ning/compress/wiki/LZFFormat) for full description.
+See [LZF Format Specification](https://github.com/ning/compress/wiki/LZFFormat) for full description.

 Format differs slightly from some other adaptations, such as the one used by [H2 database project](http://www.h2database.com) (by Thomas Mueller);